Sonology/Vesicle/README.md

 // boot the sound server
 s.boot;

-// path to sound material
+// path to audio files
 p = Vesicle.audioFilesPath;

 // initialize Vesicle with the path